Disney gambles future on playing catch-up with Netflix | DW | 12.11.2019

 "Young people are spending three hours watching others play Battlefield 5 on YouTube and just two hours watching Netflix," he told DW.
 With new subscription gaming platforms also rising in popularity, users will have vast catalogs of interactive content that can keep them engrossed for hours without the need for video.

 Disney+ launches in the US, Canada and the Netherlands on Tuesday, followed by Australia and New Zealand on November 19.
-Next up is the Nov.
-19 launch in Australia and New Zealand and then Western Europe (Germany, Britain, France, Italy and Spain on March 31.
+Next up is Western Europe (Germany, Britain, France, Italy and Spain on March 31, 2020.
 The platform plans a progressive global rollout after that.

 Driving an electric car, choosing train travel or using less plastic — we know there are many things we can do to be less of a burden on the world's environment.
 But would you be willing to give up on streaming video?
 (11.07.2019)